sivy/monkinetic-2020-content/posts/2013-08-06-crowning-moment-of-heart-warming.md

+title: Crowning Moment of Heart Warming
 ---
-Title: "Crowning Moment of Heart Warming"
-layout: post
----

 My kids, wife, and Mom went to the movies today ([Turbo](http://trailers.apple.com/trailers/dreamworks/turbo/), well-liked all around) and before they went they stopped by the drugstore and bought movies snacks.
 Apparently our 8yo daughter, remembering Daddy's favorite candy, convinced Mom to buy a box of Reese's Pieces.

 After the movie and a couple more errands, they came home, at which time our youngest called out something akin to "No Peeeeeking" and disappeared into her room.
-20 minutes later she appeared in my office with a note that said (she's somewhat developmentally delayed) "Daddy &lt;her name> romm for You Lov &lt;her name>".
+20 minutes later she appeared in my office with a note that said (she's somewhat developmentally delayed) "Daddy &lt;her name&gt; romm for You Lov &lt;her name&gt;".
 She excitedly communicated that this was a hint and I was to accompany her to her room, where I got to search her room for a present.

 When I found and opened the small gift bag under her pillow containing a wrapped-with-a-bow box of candy, my heart simply melted.
 How did I deserve such love and adoration?